What Percentage Do Influencer Agencies Take? | Influencer Agency

 If this is an excellent professional agent, there will be a limit to how much they want to change.
 They’re also treasured if they do a great job.
 And there’s always a push and a pull.
 But don’t think that if the agent says this is a take it or leave it deal, you need to leave it.
 There has to be some give and take in any contract negotiation.
 Alright, that’s what people should include in an agency influencer contract.

 Getting an Influencer Marketing Agency

 What is the best way for a social media influencer to find an agent?
 At some point, as an influencer grows, it will make sense to hook up with a professional.
-It could be a manager, or an agent marketing agency.
+It could be managers or agent marketing agencies.
 It’s all the same thing.
-It’s essentially someone who is going out on your behalf, looking for sponsorship or collaboration opportunities.
-They will bring you the deal, they will negotiate the terms of the compensation, and then also the terms of the relationship, how many posts you must do, how long does the spot if you’re doing a YouTube video have to be, the details of the situation.
-And they essentially act as a shield between the influencer and the sponsorship company.
+It’s someone going out on behalf of the influence, looking for brand sponsorship or collaboration opportunities.
+Management will do things for you:

 Influencer Agencies Charge a Percentage

 Very rarely are you going to find any agent influencer relationship where it’s a flat fee?
 Most of the time, the percentage cost is around 20%.
 It could be less, it could be more, but the average is around 20%.
 That’s considered a reasonable amount.
 If someone is asking you for half or 40%, that is not a reasonable amount.
 As an Influencer, you must do a little math equation in your mind.
 Alright, is the value this agent will bring me worth more than the 20% of all my deals I will have to give them?
 Because most of these agents are going to have what’s called an exclusive management agreement with the influencer.